What Are the Odds of Hitting a Bird While Driving?

 How Often Do People Hit Birds While Driving?

-What Factors Influence the Likelihood of a Bird Strike?
+What Factors Increase the Odds of Hitting a Bird?

-Several factors significantly influence the probability of hitting a bird while driving:
+Several factors significantly influence the likelihood of a bird strike:

 -

-Time of Day: Dawn and dusk are peak times for bird activity, increasing the likelihood of encounters.
-Birds are more active during these periods and their vision might be less effective in low-light conditions.
+Time of Day: Dawn and dusk are peak times for bird activity.
+Birds are more active during these periods, making collisions more probable.
+Reduced visibility due to low light also plays a role.

 -